g8kig/LiteXL-PPC/README.md

 ![screenshot-dark]

 A lightweight text editor written in Lua, adapted from [lite].
+This version runs on OSX Leopard PPC.

 * **[Get Lite XL]** — Download for Windows, Linux and Mac OS.
 * **[Get plugins]** — Add additional functionality, adapted for Lite XL.